 \begin{theorem} Let $X$ be a smooth, compact, oriented $4$--manifold with connected boundary $Y=\partial X$ such that $b_2^+(X) \geq 2$.
 Suppose $T$ is an embedded torus in $X$ with trivial normal bundle such that $[T]\neq0\in H_2(X;\R)$ and $\b=(b_1,\ldots,b_n)$ is a basis of $H^2(X,\partial X;\R)$ such that $\langle[T],b_1\rangle=1$ and $\langle[T],b_i\rangle=0$ for $i>1$.
 Then

 \end{theorem} A corollary of this theorem is the following useful result that will be the key to proving Theorems~\ref{thm:main3} and~\ref{thm:main5} \begin{corollary} Suppose $\cC$ and $\cC'$ are concordances such that $\Lef_{z}(\cC)\not= \Lef_{z}(\cC')$.
-If $\Phi_{X;\b} \neq 0$, then $X_\cC$ is not absolutely diffeomorphic to $X_{\cC'}$. \end{corollary} The proof of this corollary follows the argument of Sunukjian \cite{Sunukjian15}, and the authors are grateful to Gompf for pointing out that we might be able to use such an argument.
+If $\Phi_{X;\b} \neq 0$, then $X_\cC$ is not diffeomorphic to $X_{\cC'}$. \end{corollary} The proof of this corollary follows an argument of Sunukjian \cite{Sunukjian15}, and the authors are grateful to Gompf for pointing out that we might be able to use such an argument.
 We note that this strengthens Corollary~1.2 in \cite{JZ18}.

-\begin{remark} To prove our main result about exotic fillings of $3$--manifolds we will only need to use knot surgery and not concordance surgery, but though it was useful to develop the effects of these surgeries on the Ozsv\'{a}th--Szab\'{o} polynomial is as great a generality as possible. \end{remark}
+\begin{remark} To prove our main result about exotic fillings of $3$--manifolds we will only need to use knot surgery and not concordance surgery, but thought it was useful to develop the effects of these surgeries on the Ozsv\'{a}th--Szab\'{o} polynomial in as great a generality as possible. \end{remark}

 Given the above results our main theorem, Theorem~\ref{thm:main3}, will follow from the following result.